 Guimaras Sign at the Provincial Capitol

 The Windmill at San Lorenzo Farm is a major source of electricity in the province of Guimaras.
 Nowadays, it has become a major source of tourism as well.
 Seeing it will take you up north in the Bangui Windmills of Ilocos Region but still, reminds you of that Guimaras’ countryside feels.
 A photoshoot in the area is a good idea.
 The place can pass as a postcard.

 5. Eat Mango Pizza at Pitstop Restaurant

-Your Guimaras adventure won’t be complete if your taste buds do not experience something that will remind you of it.
-Pitstop Restaurant is one of the “good places to eat” when\ I did my research on this trip.
-Indeed, it is a must!
-It serves one of Guimaras’ famous and unique dishes, the Mango Pizza.
+Your Guimaras adventure won’t be complete if you don’t visit the Pitstop Restaurant and try one of their famous and unique dishes, the Mango Pizza.
 It uses Mango Sauce in replace of the red sauce and has mangoes, cashew, and cheese.

 The Pitstop Restaurant in Buenavista, Guimaras